brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ## Start with the provider template

 Don't panic: you won't start fully from scratch.
-The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers and also it maintains some very popular providers you can base yourself on.
+The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers and also they maintain very popular providers you can base yourself on.

 The template gives you the repository structure, build tooling and scaffolding utils (e.g. `make provider.addtype`).
 All generated types will be placed in `internal/controller/{}` and those will define the reconciliation hooks described in the next section ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
 The provider's behavior comes from how those hooks interact with the external API.